FunnelKit

 There are fewer clicks, fewer redirects and even fewer reasons to leave.
 For most store owners, it's the highest-leverage conversion change you'll make this year.

-In this article, we'll discuss what WooCommerce one-page checkout is, how it differs from regular checkouts, and how to build your own within a few minutes.
+In this article, we'll discuss what WooCommerce single-page checkout is, how it differs from regular checkouts, and how to build your own within a few minutes.

 🎥 Watch this quick tutorial to get started:

-WooCommerce One Page Checkout: 7 Best Plugins, Templates, and Setup Guide (2026)
+WooCommerce One Page Checkout: Methods, Plugins and Setup Guide (2026)

 What is One Page Checkout in WooCommerce?